 Yes, it is a public bus service running approx. every 20 minutes.

-I am concerned about the increase in transport costs, can you give some guidance here?
+I am concerned about the transport costs, can you give some guidance here?

 What are the arrangements for primary pupils to ‘kiss and drop’/parking on Convent site?

 Chichester District Planning Authority have guidelines that they permit on any development and of course ESFA had a budget to build a school and provide facilities.
 There are limited parking spaces on site.
 We have 120 parking spaces on site, which must cater for everyone – disabled parking, the staff, visitors and drop off/pick up, so ‘kiss and drop’ will be vital for the safety of all our children on site and we will need to oversee this; arrangements will include use of permits, car sharing for pupils and staff, and public transport.

 Primary and Secondary staff will be on hand in hi-vis vests at both ends of the school day to assist with the ‘kiss and drop’ and drive in to pick up service.
 If parents wish to park and accompany their pupils into school, they should park north of the A27 and walk on the new footpath to the school via the bridge over the A27.